 The Muc-Off Foam Fresh cleaner is the key one to de-stink your helmet.
 Spray it inside your lid, let it soak in for a little while, then wipe off.
 The stuff seriously foams up like crazy shaving foam, it doesn’t take much to totally fill up the inside of a helmet.
 Once done, it soon dries off, the stink is gone and a pleasant fragrance left in its place.
 I also used the Foam Fresh on my boots, which were really stinky, and it did wonders on them too.

 The Muc-Off blue visor cleaner spray is a product that I’ve been using regularly for some time now.
 A couple of squirts and some elbow grease with the microfibre cloth clears all but the most stubbornly dried on bugs, and even they are shifted with an extra squirt and spot more elbow grease.
 I have a couple of their mini 32ml bottles of this same cleaner which are better suited to carry on the bike, and so the large 250ml bottle in the kit has been very handy to refill these little bottles.
-The microfibre cloth is a decent size with different size pile on each side, that’s thick strands on one side, thin on t’other, which is good get crud off whilst being nice to your visor.
+The microfibre cloth is a decent size with different size pile on each side, that’s thick strands on one side, thin on t’other, which is good get the crud off whilst being nice to your visor.